KIM HAMLET

 CURRICULUM

-We create art in a few different ways:
+We create art in these ways:

 • structured art activities